Tips to reduce risks when drinking

 Keep your BAC below 0.06 using these tips:

 Before you drink, calculate what the effect of different numbers of different drinks over different amounts of time will be on your BAC.

-- You’ll know about how many drinks you can have over how much time and stay at a BAC below 0.06
+- You’ll know about how many drinks you can have over how much time and stay at a BAC below 0.06.
+Once you know all this, you can make a plan for the night.

 - If you're looking for quick info, use the Princeton UMatter Now website

 - how much you've eaten

 Food in the stomach slows the absorption of alcohol into the bloodstream and helps prevent a sudden increase in BAC.

 - Eat a full meal before drinking, but not so far ahead that the food is no longer in your stomach.
 Carbs will especially help.

 - Create a buddy system to remind each other to eat.

 Alternate between alcoholic and non-alcoholic drinks (preferably water).